 At The Mount School we believe that the use of Information Technology should be integral to the teaching and learning process.
 We want our pupils to be fully skilled for the fast-changing world.

 Modern day technologies are continually changing and adapting and as such so is the way we teach.
 All of our teachers are equipped with ipad devices and classrooms are fitted with an Apple TV.
 Teachers are skilled in delivering lessons with this technology and utilise developments and new technology in the teaching of their lessons.

 “Pupils use information and communication technology (ICT) to enhance and reinforce their learning very effectively.”
 ISI Inspection 2018

 Trips & Visits

 Exploring concepts in the classroom is one thing; learning experiences outside the classroom inspire young minds to think independently.
 Senior School girls enjoy trips, excursions and external competitions that stretch their world view and educational journey.
 Examples of recent trips include to the Cranedale Centre (Geography, Biology), Hardwick Hall and Beth Shalom (History), Howarth Museum (English), Yorkshire Sculpture Park (Art, DT) and London and Liverpool (History, Art, English, DT).
-Recent international trips include to Brittany, Berlin and Boppard (Languages), Geneva for CERN and the UN (Physics), Monaco (PeaceJam), Greece (Sports teams and PE), Iceland (Geography), Italy (Ski trip) and Namibia.
+Recent international trips include to Belfast (Netball), Brittany (MFL), Berlin (MFL, History, Art) and Boppard (MFL), Geneva for CERN and the UN (Physics), Monaco (PeaceJam), Greece (Sports teams and PE), Iceland (Geography), Italy (Ski trip) and Namibia (Years 11-College II).